-He cried out and dropped his sword.
+Donna cried out and dropped his sword.
 As it clattered onto the cobblestones, there was a moment’s incredulous silence among the witnesses, and then an explosion of consternation.
-Impossible, that a Corregal swordsman could be defeated by anyone so quickly, let alone by a Jurati fop.
+Impossible, that a Corregal swordsman could be defeated by anyone so quickly, let alone a Jurati fop.
 Some trickery must have been at play.
 Someone would have to step in and make things right.
-Donan Patt, clutching his bruised wrist along with his bruised ego, slipped off unnoticed into the crowd.
+Donan Patt slipped off unnoticed into the crowd, clutching his bruised wrist along with his bruised ego.

-The Jurati just stood there, smiling complacently amidst the uproar as the young men on the bridge wrangled over who would get the next chance at him.
+The Jurati smiled complacently amidst the uproar as the young men on the bridge wrangled over who would get the next chance at him.
 Spinning his Arrenal sword around by the hilt, he gestured his next opponent forward and said, “Who’s next?”